-Students wishing to be admitted to Portuguese III without having previously completed Portuguese II and Transition 2 will be required to satisfy the Faculty Board through the Director of the Language Centre that they have attained elsewhere the required standard.
-Assessment: One examination and a coursework element which shall count 60% and 40% respectively of the final grade awarded.
-Examination: The examination for Portuguese III consists of one written paper of 3-hour duration and a separate oral examination.
-Coursework may include the following: (i) periodic assignments; (ii) progress tests; and (iii) other coursework as prescribed, such as long essays, translations, directed reading, etc. LANG3041.
-Portuguese in Portugal (3 credits) This course is taught and organized by several Portuguese universities and teaching institutions during the summer between the 2nd and 3rd Year of the Portuguese B.A. programme.
+Examination: The examination for Italian III consists of one written paper of 3-hour duration and a separate oral examination.
+Coursework may include the following: (i) periodic assignments; (ii) progress tests; and (iii) other coursework as prescribed, such as long essays, translations, directed reading, etc. LANG3040.
+Italian in Italy (3 credits) This course is taught and organized by several Italian universities and teaching institutions during the summer between the 2nd and 3rd Year of the Italian B.A. programme.
 The course lasts about four weeks and is designed to build on and to reinforce the language competence acquired during the first two years of study.
 This course should also prepare the participants for more advanced work in the final year.
-Prerequisite: Students must have completed LANG2024 (Portuguese II), or establish that they have attained a similar standard.
-Assessment: The mode of assessment may vary according to the host institution.
-In order to be granted credits for this course, participants will be requested to produce a statement with the mention of a grade from the host institution.
-Spanish Courses First Year LANG1010.
-Spanish I.1 (6 credits) This course is intended for complete beginners in Spanish and does not require any previous knowledge of the language.
-Participants will acquire a basic knowledge in the four areas of competence (listening, speaking, reading and writing) with a particular emphasis on communicative skills.
-Prerequisite: Nil Assessment: 100% coursework.
-Includes: (i) progress tests, (ii) participation in class and (iii) various assignments.
-This course will be offered in the first semester.
+Prerequisite: Students must have completed LANG2010 (Italian II), or establish that they have attained a similar standard.